cert-manager/cert-manager/docs/tasks/issuers/setup-acme/index.rst

 To set up a basic ACME issuer, you should create a new Issuer or ClusterIssuer resource.

-In this example, we will create a non-namespaced ClusterIssuer resource for the `Let's Encrypt staging endpoint`_ that has only the :doc:`HTTP01 Challenge Provider </tasks/acme/configuring-http01>` enabled.

 You should read the guides linked at the bottom of this page to learn more about the ACME challenge validation mechanisms that cert-manager supports and how to configure the various DNS01 provider implementations.